-Attachment 4 is an excerpt from the Tekran Model 2537S Mercury Vapor Analyzer User Manual.
-This excerpt describes the sampling methodology of the mercury CEMS.
-The highlighted paragraph on page 6-2 states that this CEMS collects batch samples at a user selected interval with a recommended range of 150 seconds (2.5 minutes) to 900 seconds (15 minutes).
+The Tekran Model 2537S Mercury Vapor Analyzer User Manual (as indicated in the protocol) describes the sampling methodology of the mercury CEMS and verifies that the installed CEMS collect batch samples at a user selected interval with a recommended range of 150 seconds (2.5 minutes) to 900 seconds (15 minutes).
 Therefore, the mercury CEMS qualifies for the cycle time test exemption and no cycle time test has been conducted on it.